James Graham, 3rd Duke of Montrose: Family

 Montrose was twice married.
 He married firstly Lady Jemima Ashburnham, daughter of John Ashburnham, 2nd Earl of Ashburnham, in 1785.
-After her death in September 1786, aged 24 (following the death of a son, who died as an infant), he married secondly Lady Caroline Montagu, daughter of George Montagu, 4th Duke of Manchester, in 1790.
-They had six children.
-Montrose died in December 1836, aged 81, and was succeeded in the dukedom by his son, James.
-The Duchess of Montrose died in March 1847, aged 76.
+His first wife died in September 1786, aged 24 (following the death of their only son born on 4 September 1786, who died as an infant in April 1787).

+After her death, he married secondly Lady Caroline Montagu, daughter of George Montagu, 4th Duke of Manchester and Elizabeth Montagu, Duchess of Manchester, on 24 July 1790.
+They had seven children: